lukekaalim/terraform-plugin-node-SDK/docs/guides/CatSDK.md

 Perfect!
 We're now actually done writing the provider.
 Lets test it out first though.
 In our `main.tf` file, lets update it to include the attributes we marked as required in a provider configuration block, and add in some cats!

-(Make sure to create a "cathouse" first, as our code expects it to be there!)
+(Make sure to create a "cattery" first, as our code expects it to be there!)
 ```
-mkdir cathouse
+mkdir cattery
 ```

 Lets start with the provider.